dy-choi/Flight-Delay-Analysis/README.md

 We use the Geph software to create a visualization of the directed acylic graph (DAG).
 The output is **flights_delay_visualization.png**.

-## 3. Computing Conditional Probaility Tables
+## 3. Computing Conditional Probability Tables

 Here, we are computing the conditional probabilities relevant to each node.
 To do this, we first define helper functions in **cpt_calculator.py** which are called in **BayesianNetworkAnalysis.ipynb**.